-University home > Advanced Composites Centre for Innovation and Science > Research > Intelligent structures
+University home > Advanced Composites Collaboration for Innovation and Science > Research > Intelligent structures

 Composites enable integration of the traditional disciplines of materials science, mechanical engineering, computer science, electrical engineering, numerical modelling and optimization to create high performance intelligent structures.
 Select from the options below for an overview of work undertaken in ACCIS under this theme.